Official logo for 80th anniversary of Việt Nam’s first general election unveiled

 The ballot box is simplified into a white block prominently displaying the national emblem of Việt Nam, harmoniously integrated into the overall design.
 It represents the trust and aspirations of the people for peace, independence, freedom, and happiness, expressed through their vote.

-The MCST has requested that organisations and individuals use the approved logo in accordance with the design specifications to ensure accuracy and consistency. — VNA/VNS
+The MCST has requested that organisations and individuals use the approved logo in accordance with the design specifications to ensure accuracy and consistency. — VNS